 The BLS projects the need for an additional 56,100 NPs through 2026, the equivalent of 36% growth in national employment.
 Several factors may contribute to this expansion, including the increased emphasis on preventive care, the need to provide healthcare services to a growing population of elderly individuals, and recognition by the public and healthcare providers that NPs can perform many of the same services as physicians.

 Most NPs work in hospitals, physicians' offices, and health centers, though a significant portion also provide home care.
 While urban centers may boast jobs with the highest salaries, the strong demand in this field means that you can expect to find work regardless of the area of Connecticut in which you live.

 Connecticut has more than 50 hospitals, including Yale New Haven and the University of Connecticut Health Center.
 There are also several healthcare organizations, such as National Health Care Associates and PSA Healthcare, which provide many in-state job opportunities.

 - UCONN Health: This organization is part of the University of Connecticut and includes a teaching hospital, a school of medicine, a school of dental medicine, and a graduate school.
 UCONN Health employs 5,000 people and is internationally recognized for research in neuroscience, molecular biology, and genetics.

-- Yale-New Haven Hospital: The hospital is comprised of a top-ranked medical school and nursing school in Connecticut.
-The institution is well-known for medical specialities such as psychiatry, geriatrics, and pulmonology.
+- Yale-New Haven Hospital: This hospital is comprised of a top-ranked medical school and nursing school in Connecticut.
+The institution is well-known for medical specialties such as psychiatry, geriatrics, and pulmonology.
 The hospital employs 11,000 people.

-This national organization is comprised of 8,500 pediatric nurse practitioners.
-There are chapters across the nation, including one in Connecticut, that provide advocacy for the profession and a plethora of resources.
+- National Association of Pediatric Nurse Practitioners: This national organization is comprised of 8,500 pediatric nurse practitioners.
+There are chapters across the nation, including one in Connecticut, that provide advocacy and many resources for the profession.